 Join a giving circle

-Giving circles can be small and informal or large and organized, but they each have the same goal: to help those in need.
-Create a giving circle in your office to allow employees to pool money for a charity you all choose.
+Giving circles can vary in size and formality, but they share a common goal: helping those in need.
+Consider forming a giving circle at your workplace to pool donations for a charity you select together.

 Clean out your closets

-Another great way to give back over the holidays is simply to do a closet purge and look for gently-used items like coats and cold weather accessories such as hats, scarves and gloves.
-Other much-needed items include new socks and undergarments, furniture, appliances and non-perishable food.
-Donate these items to various charities in your neighborhood and feel good knowing that you’re not only making more space in your home, but you’re also helping those in need.
+A simple yet effective way to give back this holiday season is to declutter your closet.
+Look for gently used items such as coats, hats, scarves, and gloves.
+Other sought-after donations include new socks, undergarments, furniture, appliances, and non-perishable food.
+Donate these items to local charities and enjoy making space in your home while helping those in need.

 AmTrust Financial Gives Back this Holiday Season

-At AmTrust Financial, we understand the importance of giving back during the holidays and year-round.
-Our agents and employees across the country voluntarily contribute their time and effort to company-sponsored and local events that benefit charitable organizations such as Rise Against Hunger, Toys for Tots, Salvation Army and local schools and food banks.
+AmTrust Financial, we recognize the importance of giving back during the holidays and throughout the year.
+Our agents and employees across the nation voluntarily contribute their time and efforts to company-sponsored and local initiatives that benefit charitable organizations such as Rise Against Hunger, Toys for Tots, the Salvation Army, and local schools and food banks.

-In 2022, we launched AmTrust Cares, a company-wide opportunity for all AmTrust employees to participate in our long-standing commitment to helping others.
-The program has two aspects: volunteerism and corporate giving, where AmTrust matches employee donations (up to $1,000 a donation) made to the International Red Cross or Equal Justice Initiative.
-AmTrust is excited to continue our efforts to fulfill our mission to protect and inspire our customers, communities and families through ongoing engagement efforts.
+In 2022, we launched AmTrust Cares, a company-wide initiative encouraging all employees to participate in our longstanding commitment to helping others.
+This program encompasses volunteerism and corporate giving, where AmTrust matches employee donations (up to $1,000 per donation) made to the International Red Cross or Equal Justice Initiative.
+We are excited to continue our efforts to fulfill our mission of protecting and inspiring our customers, communities, and families through ongoing engagement.